-Bosque del Apache is one of my favorite locations and I know it well.
+Bosque del Apache is one of our favorite locations and we know it well.
 We’ll get you to the right places at the right times so you — and your images — fully benefit from the non-stop action taking place amidst these gorgeous desert mountain landscapes.

 This Bosque photo tour offers lots of chances to perfect your flight photography skills as well as opportunities to “play” with the effects lighting has on images.
 Though, honestly, this experience is so wonderful from a natural-beauty perspective that you might forget all you know — or want to know — and just grin and stare.

 Nearly 60,000 acres of restored wetlands bordering the Rio Grande provide multitudes of birds with wintertime refuge.
 Birds of note include: Gambel’s Quail, Pintails, American Widgeons, Mallards, Northern Harriers, Ross’s Goose, Canada Geese, Roadrunners, and –if really lucky– Bald Eagles.

 WHAT YOU CAN LEARN ON THIS TOUR: